/

-EMV, which stands for Europay, Mastercard, and Visa, is a technology that revolutionized payment card security.
+EMV, which stands for Europay, Mastercard, and Visa, is a payment card security standard that replaced easily-copied magnetic stripe data with dynamic, chip-based authentication.
 It involves the use of chip-enabled cards, which are far more secure than traditional magnetic stripe cards.
 However, despite the advancements in EMV technology, fraudsters have adapted their tactics to exploit vulnerabilities in eCommerce transactions.

 What is EMV Technology?